dummy3k/vagrantWindows/README.md

 Purpose
 =======

-This is a mixture between quide and docuemntion about how to quickly and easily create windows test vm's.
+This is a mixture between quide and docuemntion about how to quickly and easily create windows test VM's.

 In the beginning...
 ===================